 Warren Buffett once said, “I got an awful lot of good advice from my dad.
 He taught me that it’s more important in terms of what’s in your inner scorecard than your outer scorecard.
 Some people get into a position where they think about what the world is going to think of this or that, instead of what they themselves are going to think about it.”

 You don’t have to adhere to society’s definition of success.
-When you lay on your death bed, do you think you’ll care about another man’s treasures?
+Do you think you’ll care about another man’s treasures when you lay on your deathbed?
 You won’t.

 You’ll care about the loved ones who hold your hand and sit beside you.
 Be the best person you can be and cultivate a sense of security and peace with those you meet.
 That means more than a world full of treasures.